 It may also take up to seven months for your bone to fully regenerate to a point that your jaw is ready to accept a dental implant.

 Bone grafts are essential for preparing your jaw for a dental implant.
-This can help restore your smile, it can result in a healthier set of teeth and it gives you back the ability to chew food without experiencing pain.
+This can help restore your smile and have a healthier set of teeth.
+It also gives back your ability to chew without experiencing pain.
 Dental implants are a fantastic alternative to dentures or bridges, especially if there are no suitable teeth or gums to support them.
-They are also more sturdy and designed to last over 25 years under the right conditions and with regular maintenance.
+They are also more sturdy and designed to last over 25 years or even a lifetime with regular maintenance.

-If you’d like to learn more about dental implants and bone grafting in Marietta, OH, don’t hesitate to schedule an appointment with us today for more information.
+If you’d like to learn more about dental implants and bone grafting, schedule an appointment with us today.
+We are located in Parkersburg, WV, but accept patients from Marietta, OH, and surrounding areas.
 This video will also help explain more about different types of bone grafting.